Use Case: Common Risk Segment Mapping for Cuttings Reinjection

 Figure 3.
 3D grid of distance from wells.
 Red areas are less than 100m which fail the input criterion; green areas represent distances greater than 200m which pass the input criterion.

-The CRS workflow within CoViz 4D enabled the North Sea group to easily and rapidly assess multiple input criteria, and determine potential cuttings reinjection well locations.
+The Common Risk Segment Mapping workflow within CoViz 4D enabled the North Sea group to easily and rapidly assess multiple input criteria, and determine potential cuttings reinjection well locations.
 Furthermore, the CRS workflow could be customized to include additional criteria as the field conditions evolved over time.

 Data used with permission of owner.